 When individuals are faced with challenging situations or circumstances, they oftentimes become victimized by their seemingly uncontrollable emotional responses.
 Depending on how a person perceives an experience, they may react impractically due to feelings of anger, fear, sadness, or embarrassment.
-One individual may angrily lash out at a loved one and later regret their actions, another individual may miss a golden opportunity to improve their life because they were overwhelmed by fear, and still yet another individual may avoid a beneficial social situation due to feelings of embarrassment, inadequacy, or sadness.
+One individual may angrily lash out at a loved one and later regret their actions, another individual may miss a golden opportunity to improve their life because they were overwhelmed by fear, and still, yet another individual may avoid a beneficial social situation due to feelings of embarrassment, inadequacy, or sadness.
 Unfortunately, reactions such as these are often the culprits that create additional emotional disturbance and lead to more debilitating mental health disorders such as anxiety and depression.

 How Cognitions Affect Emotions:

-Since its conception in the 1950s and 60s, Cognitive Behavioral Therapy has become one of the most popular forms of psychotherapy because it focuses on learning, problem-solving, and patient initiated change.
+Since its conception in the 1950s and 60s, Cognitive Behavioral Therapy has become one of the most popular forms of psychotherapy because it focuses on learning, problem-solving, and patient-initiated change.
 CBT is largely based upon the assumption that an individual’s thoughts, emotions, and behaviors affect each other all of the time, and that severe emotional disturbance is largely the result of faulty cognitions.
-By understanding the relationship between an individual’s thoughts and emotions, CBT therapists aim to create behavioral treatment plans that resolve individuals faulty cognitions.
+By understanding the relationship between an individual’s thoughts and emotions, CBT therapists aim to create behavioral treatment plans that resolve individual faulty cognitions.

-Beyond being based upon the notion that our cognitions, emotions, and behaviors continuously affect one another, CBT also presumes that there is a distinctive process that leads to emotional reaction.
-It is believed that after an individual experiences a particular activating event, that they will assign meaning to the situation or circumstances they find themselves in.
-Once they have perceived the situation to be either negative or positive, they will then react to their perception in an emotional charged way.
+Beyond being based upon the notion that our cognitions, emotions, and behaviors continuously affect one another, CBT also presumes that there is a distinctive process that leads to emotional reactions.
+It is believed that after an individual experiences a particular activating event, they will assign meaning to the situation or circumstances they find themselves in.
+Once they have perceived the situation to be either negative or positive, they will then react to their perception in an emotionally charged way.
 For an individual to develop a mental health disorder such as anxiety or depression, their emotions, cognitions, and behaviors would have to negatively influence one another on a continuous basis until they spiraled completely out of control.

-Based upon the basic constructs of Cognitive Behavioral Therapy, we now know that an individual’s cognitions largely play a role in creating emotional disturbance.
+Based upon the basic constructs of Cognitive Behavioral Therapy, we now know that an individual’s cognitions largely play a role in creating an emotional disturbance.
 Therefore, we can focus our attention on working directly with our thoughts in order to overcome negative and troubling emotions.

 Spiritual Wisdom Integration: